-Windows will mark downloaded software as insecure and evaluate the code signing properties when it is first executed.
+Windows marks downloaded software as insecure (“Mark-of-the-Web”) and evaluates the code signature when it is executed.
 It requires a signature that is cryptographically valid, based on a certificate issued by a trusted Certificate Authority, and it checks various properties of the certificate and the signature.

 - A missing or invalid signature will lead to a security warning, encouraging the user to abort the execution.

 - A valid signature will either prompt the user with the publisher name, or silently execute the program, depending on the certificate’s SmartScreen reputation (see below).

 The Mark-of-the-Web (MotW) is a flag on a file that indicates it has been downloaded from the internet.
 It is applied by browsers and other tools that download files to local disks.
 This indicates to Windows that the program might not be secure.
 When the program is started, the signature and certificate validation process is executed.

 All major browsers for Windows apply the MotW correctly (Internet Explorer, Edge, Chrome, Firefox and Opera).
 Notably, 7zip does not propagate the MotW when unpacking.

 You can see (and remove) this indication in Windows Explorer by opening the program file’s Properties dialog just below the file attributes.